analogdevicesinc/aditof_sdk/bindings/matlab/README.md

 ### Troubleshooting

-When using the `aditof_imaq.m` file, `imaqregister` might return an error that sound like this `...aditofadapter.dll is not a valid adaptor`.
+When using the `aditof_imaq.m` file, `imaqregister` might return an error that sounds like this `...aditofadapter.dll is not a valid adaptor`.
 To fix this issue make sure that `aditof.dll` is in the system environment variable `PATH`.